jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 ### `onReachTop`

-Callback function when the modal reaches the top (modal/screen height) ?> Not to be conflicted with `onOpened` which is triggered when the modal opens after previously been closed or on mount when using `alwaysOpen` prop. `onReachTop` is always triggered when you scroll an open modal from any point on the screen to the very top.
+Callback function when the modal reaches the top (modal/screen height) ?> Not to be conflicted with `onOpened` which is triggered when the modal opens after previously been closed or onMount when using `alwaysOpen` prop. `onReachTop` is always triggered when you scroll an open modal from any point on the screen to the very top defined as either the modal or screen height.

 | Type     | Required |
 | -------- | -------- |